Previous dayApril 30, 2026Next day

 7.4 km---✓ ReviewedUSGS →

-This magnitude 2.4 event was detected 128 km S of False Pass, Alaska on April 30, 2026, with origin time 23:53 UTC.
+A magnitude 2.4 seismic event took place 128 km S of False Pass, Alaska on April 30, 2026 at 23:53 UTC.
 The hypocenter lay at 7.4 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Coordinates: 53.703°, -163.275°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-30